-An MDI was applied at exactly the same 14 points sampled on May 2016, 48 h after the ponding infiltration run, in order to assess the change in hydraulic properties of the soil due to the realization of the Beerkan tests.
-The pressure head on the porous disk of the device, with a diameter of 45 mm, was set at -5 mm, and no more than 2 mm of contact material were used.
-At each sampling point, the infiltration process continued until the reservoir of the device, which has a capacity of 135 ml, emptied.
+A mini disk infiltrometer (MDI) was applied at exactly the same 14 points sampled on May 2016, 48 hours after the ponding infiltration run, in order to assess the change in hydraulic properties of the soil due to the realization of the Beerkan tests.
+The pressure head on the porous disk of the device, with a diameter of 45 mm, was set at -5mm and no more than 2 mm of contact material were used.
+At each sampling point, the infiltration process continued until the reservoir of the device, which has a capacity of 135 mL, emptied.
 The final soil water content was determined by using a knife to collect a small amount of the wetted soil under the disk a few seconds after the end of the infiltration process.
-To determine the initial soil water content, two additional ponding infiltration runs were carried out, and the soil inside the ring was sampled 48 h later.
-The recommended method by Decagon Device Inc. (2014) was used to calculate the soil hydraulic conductivity corresponding to a pressure head of -5 mm, K{-5} .
+To determine the initial soil water content, two additional ponding infiltration runs were carried out and the soil inside the ring was sampled 48 hours later.
+The recommended method by Decagon Device Inc. (2014) was used to calculate the soil hydraulic conductivity corresponding to a pressure head of -5 mm, $K{-5}$ .

 The MDI was used in this investigation for different reasons.
 The source is small, which implies the possibility of performing the MDI run exactly on the area previously subjected to the ponding infiltration process.
-The run is expected not to alter, or alter only minimally, the infiltration surface (Alagna, Bagarello, Di Prima, & Iovino, 2016).
+The run is expected not to alter, or alter only minimally, the infiltration surface (Alagna et al., 2016b).
 This means that the technique should be appropriate to reveal intrinsic differences in hydrodynamic parameters of different sampling points.
-The effect of almost all pores on flow of water is taken into account because a high-pressure head (close to zero) is established on the porous disk.
-In other terms, the measured conductivity with the MDI can be considered very close to K_s (Alagna, Bagarello, Di Prima, & Iovino, 2016).
-Finally, the MDI appears usable for estimating infiltration rates of soil crusts (Li et al., 2005), which can be of interest when the soil surface crusts.
+The effect of almost all pores on flow of water is taken into account since a high pressure head (close to zero) is established on the porous disk.
+In other terms, the measured conductivity with the MDI can be considered very close to $K_s$ (Alagna et al., 2016b).
+Finally, the MDI appears usable for estimating infiltration rates of soil crusts (Li et al., 2005); which can be of interest when the soil surface crusts.

-2.6 | Analytical validation
+2.6.
+Analytical validation

-A quantitative comparison between the K_s and S estimates obtained with the Beerkan runs and the rainfall simulation experiments was also carried out.
-With this aim, data from the rainfall simulation experiments on the small plots (diameter of 0.09 m) were considered because ponding infiltrometer runs were carried out with a 0.085-m-innerdiameter ring.
-Estimates for K_s and S were derived from the rainfall simulation experiments according to White et al. (1989).
-For a constant rainfall rate, R (L T-1), the time to ponding t_p can be expressed as where M is a soil-specific parameter determined by the shape of the soil water diffusivity function, which varies from 0.5 to 0.66 and can be set equal to 0.55 for practical purposes (White et al., 1989).
-The analytic expression of t_p given by Equation 4 can be used in the inverse sense to obtain estimates of both S and K_s as follows:
+A quantitative comparison between the $K_s$ and S estimates obtained with the Beerkan runs and the rainfall simulation experiments was also carried out.
+With this aim, data from the rainfall simulation experiments on the small plots (diameter of 0.09 m) were considered since ponding infiltrometer runs were carried out with a 0.085 m inner-diameter ring.
+Estimates for $K_s$ and S were derived from the rainfall simulation experiments according to (White et al., 1989).
+For a constant rainfall rate, R (L T-1), the time to ponding $t_p$ can be expressed as:

-$$t{\rho} = \frac{M}{R} \left(\frac{S^2}{K_s} \right) \ln \left(\frac{R}{R - K_s} \right) \tag{4}$$ where r (L T-1) is the steady-state runoff rate.
+$$t_p = \frac{M}{R} \left( \frac{S^2}{K_s} \right) \ln \left( \frac{R}{R - K_s} \right) \tag{4}$$ where M is a soil-specific parameter determined by the shape of the soil-water diffusivity function, which varies from 0.5 to 0.66 and that can be set equal to 0.55 for practical purposes (White et al., 1989).
+The analytic expression of $t_p$ given by Eq.(4) can be used in the inverse sense to obtain estimates of both S and $K_s$ as follows:

-$$S = \sqrt{1.818 \frac{R(R-r)t_p}{\ln(\frac{R}{r})}}$$ (5)
+$$S = \sqrt{\frac{1.818 \frac{R(R-r) t_p}{\ln\left(\frac{R}{r}\right)}}{(5)}}$$ where r (L T-1) is the steady-state runoff rate.

-$$K_s = R - r \tag{6}$$
+$$K_s = R - r$$ (6)